Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 ## Concatenate `cat` Examples:
 **1: Without arguments**

 Without arguments, the terminal breaks down and doesn't know what to do.
+When the working directory is the home directory.
 ```
 [user@sahara ~]$ cat
 aaaa